 - In Nevada, many designated SRMAs are located on semi-degraded lands that might be appropriate for solar development.
 Decisions on solar ROW applications within Nevada SRMAs will be made on a case-by-case basis.
 A portion of the Yuma East SRMA was identified as a variance area rather than as an exclusion area based on its designation as VRM Class III and as a rural developed recreation setting, both of which allow for modifications to the natural environment.

-- The geographic boundaries are explicitly defined through the Solar PEIS ROD and its associated maps, and these boundaries will not be updated in the future.
+- The geographic boundaries are explicitly defined through the 2012 Western Solar Plan and its associated maps, and these boundaries will not be updated in the future.

 - In Utah, VRM Class III lands have also been removed due to the high sensitivity and location proximity to Zion, Bryce, Capital Reef, Arches, and Canyonlands National Parks, and to significant Cultural Resource Special Management Areas (in southeast Utah).